State-dependent Delay Differential Equations on $H^1$: Applications

 The model in \cite{GW14} reads as follows

 where $g,q,\gamma,d$ are suitable functions and $x_1<x_2$, $\mu$ are given real parameters.
-Assuming merely Lipschitz continuity and suitable boundedness requirements, Theorem \ref{thm:wpfde} applies here and provides long-time existence.
-We shall discuss the mapping $r$ in some more detail and we will show that the assumptions given in \cite{GW14,BGR21} yield a Lipschitz continuous mapping on the whole of $H^1(-h,0)$ already.
+Assuming merely Lipschitz continuity and suitable boundedness requirements, Theorem \ref{thm:wpfde} {can be applied, which will be addressed in a future publication.} Here, we shall discuss the mapping $r$ in some more detail. {We will show that the assumptions given in \cite{GW14,BGR21} imply that $r$ is a Lipschitz continuous mapping on the whole of $H^1(-h,0)=H^1(-h,0;\R)$.}